 How to create a playlist with Alexa

 Once you make sure you have that, the rest is pretty easy.
-Make sure the Amazon Music skill is blaring and then just say the following.
+Make sure the Amazon Music skill is connected and then just say the following.

 1. Say "Alexa, create a new playlist."